tomcookedeveloper/solfetta/README.md

 Solfetta is open source under the MIT license.
 It uses the [webaudio-tinysynth](https://github.com/g200kg/webaudio-tinysynth) library for its sounds.

-Solfetta uses no cooki)es.
+Solfetta uses no cookies.
 Settings are stored using browser local storage.

 ### IMPORTANT NOTES: